 The OPC Foundation initially developed three OPC UA communication stacks (C, .NET and Java) in order to ensure interoperability at protocol level.
 Although members have access to the source code of the stacks, it is recommended to use a commercial toolkit in view of the fact that, in addition to the actual communication layer for OPC UA applications, - especially for an OPC UA server - further specific administrative functions have to be implemented.
-In particular, commercial toolkits help by abstracting and consolidating generic functions such as connection management, certificate management and security features.
+In particular, commercial toolkits help by abstracting and consolidating generic functions such as connection memory and activity of the server of th tion management, certificate management and security features.
 Using toolkits e.g. developer frameworks offers vendors advantages for implementation and time to market.